 - Best quality period: Until the printed date for flavor

-The USDA explains that canned goods stay safe for years if the can is in good condition.
-You can check their food storage reference for guidance.
+The USDA explains that canned goods stay safe indefinitely if the can is in good condition (USDA, 2023).

 Opened Can Storage Time

 Once the can is opened, storage time becomes very short because the product is no longer protected by the sealed can.
-Following FDA storage recommendations ensures that the milk remains free from contaminants during its short stay in the fridge.”
+Following FDA storage recommendations ensures that the milk remains free from contaminants.

 Refrigerator storage time: